kristiyanpts/chatApp/README.md

 ## Usage

 Once you open the website you will be on the Home page.
 You will not be able to chat until you sign in or register.
 Once you sign in/register you will see the navigation tab "My Chats".
 By clicking it you will be redirected to the chat page.
 From there you can either join or create a new chat.
-The One-Time Chat option is yet to be developed so it doesn't work for now.
+You can delete or edit you message.
+Chats can be deleted by the creator.
+Joined chats can be left.

 ## Project Maintenance